Recent Data Shows That Consumers Prefer Products With These Types of Packages

-We’ve all heard the saying to “never judge a book by its cover.”
-And while that saying certainly is helpful in helping us to not take appearances for granted, and not undervaluing things and people based on what they look like on the outside – we still make decisions on plenty of things based purely on aesthetics.
-It’s just what we inherently do…it comes natural to us.
+We’ve all heard the saying to “Never judge a book by its cover.”
+And while that saying certainly is helpful in helping us to not take appearances for granted and not undervalue things and people based on what they look like on the outside -- we still make plenty of decisions based purely on aesthetics.
+It’s just what we inherently do because it comes natural to us.

 According to a study conducted by the Paper and Packaging Board, 72% of consumers stated that a product's packaging design has influence over their purchasing decision.

-So, in knowing that it’s human nature to judge things by our first impressions of them – including product packages, as a marketer – you can utilize preconceptions to help your brand’s products appeal to consumers by producing product packages that will entice consumers to try them.
+So, in knowing that it’s human nature to judge things based our first impressions of them -- including a product’s packaging, as a marketer, you can utilize preconceptions to your advantage brand’s creating packaging for your brand’s products that will entice consumers to try them.

 Recent data shows that these are some of the most pivotal factors that consumers consider before purchasing a product for the first time or making a repeat purchase of a product.

 The ease factor

 To consumers, one of the most important factors that plays a part in the consideration of making a repeat purchase is the product’s package functional accessibility.
 In other words -- how easy it was it for the consumer to remove the packaging and get to what they’re looking for.